Arthur Henry Dutton

 Arthur Henry Dutton (November 13, 1838 – June 5, 1864) was an American career soldier.
-A trained military engineer and high graduate of West Point, he served mostly as an infantry officer in the Union Army, fighting within both the Eastern Theater and Western Theaters during the American Civil War.
+A trained military engineer and high graduate of West Point, he served mostly as an infantry officer in the Union Army, fighting within the Eastern Theater during the American Civil War.

 Dutton also helped raise and became the first commander of the 21st Connecticut Volunteer Infantry in late 1862.
 He was mortally wounded in action at Bermuda Hundred in late May 1864, and was posthumously breveted a brigadier general.

 Early life

 Dutton was born in 1838 in Wallingford, Connecticut, to Samuel Dutton (1806–1851) and his wife Emily (Curtis) Dutton (1805–1875).
+During the last year and a half of his West Point studies and the first six months of his Civil War service, Arthur Dutton carried on a nearly two-year long torrid letter writing campaign between himself and the woman whose words in national magazines he fell in love with: noted and popular poet/author Hattie Tyng Hattie Tyng Griswold of Wisconsin.

+Hattie replied to Dutton's often very long letters and seemed equally entranced by their potential relationship... but the Civil War interceded and the two would never meet.

-He was married to Marion Sands Franklin (1840–1914) and the couple had at least one son, also named Arthur H. Dutton.
+Hattie Tyng went on to marry another man in 1863 and Arthur, just a few months later was married to Marion Sands Franklin (1840–1914); the couple had one son, also named Arthur H. Dutton, born August 6, 1864, two months after his father's death from a mortal wounding.
+Col. Dutton's funeral was held at the same church in “Washington City” where he and Marion were married exactly one year earlier.

 Dutton's brother Clarence Edward (1841–1912) also was a soldier, serving as a major in his brother's Regiment during the American Civil War.

+In the fall of 1857, while Dutton was in his first term as a student at Yale University he received a letter from then Secretary of War Jefferson Davis informing Arthur he had been accepted into West Point Military Academy United States Military Academy where he would immediately rise to number one in his class.
+However —- possibly in part due to devoting time to his vociferous love letter writing campaign to author Hattie Tyng —- he would eventually drop to third out of 34 cadets upon graduation on June 24, 1861, behind top of class Patrick O’Rorke Patrick O'Rorke who would die on Little Round Top, Gettysburg and far ahead of that West Point class's “goat,” bottom of the class George Armstrong Custer who would be killed at the Battle of the Little Bighorn.

-On September 1, 1857, Dutton entered the United States Military Academy at West Point, and graduated 3rd out of 34 cadets on June 24, 1861.
-That year he also began attending Yale University in New Haven, but did not graduate.
-However his high class placement from West Point allowed Dutton to enter the prestigious U.S. Army Corps of Engineers, and he was appointed as brevet second lieutenant the same day he graduated.
+Dutton's high class placement from West Point allowed him to enter the prestigious U.S. Army Corps of Engineers, and he was appointed as brevet second lieutenant the same day he graduated.
 On August 3 Dutton was promoted to full Second Lieutenant in the regular army.